>>> def simple_coroutine(): # (1)

 The

-to the current taxi process, and if that is successful theelse
+trystatement at the bottom of thewhileloop tries to get anext_eventby sending thenext_timeto the current taxi process, and if that is successful theelseblock puts thenext_eventinto theself.eventsqueue.

 To wrap up, let’s discuss generic coroutine types.